 An item of minor importance dominating a situation.

 What's the origin of the phrase 'Tail wagging the dog - The'?

-The earliest citation that I can find is from The Memphis Daily Appeal, May 1871:
+The earliest citation that I can find is from Tennessee newspaper the Memphis Daily Post, October 1866:

 Dundreary is a character of Tom Taylor's play Our American Cousin.
 He was an amiable but dim nobleman, who frequently coined nonsensical riddles and twisted metaphors.
 These 'Dundrearyisms' were similar to Malapropisms and were briefly in vogue amongst US theatre-going circles in the 1850s; for example, 'a stitch in time never boils', 'better late than sorry'.

 That Dundreary association leads nicely on to a witticism made by S. J. Perelman, the US humorist.
 He twisted the phrase after reporting his escape from the attentions of a group of prostitutes - 'It was a case of the tail dogging the wag'.

 See other phrases that were coined in the USA.